 The cup portion of the pattern is shaped like the letter "U" with both sides of the cup having equal sides.
-The handle portion is then formed on the right side of the cup with the chart moving sideways or drifting downwards and may lead to a breakout of the instrument to a high larger than the beginning of the cup.
+The handle portion is then formed on the right side of the cup with the chart moving sideways or drifting downwards which may lead to a breakout of the instrument to a height larger than the beginning of the cup.

 Inverted and normal cup and handle pattern